mid2SUPAERO/JointOpt2/README.md

 # JointOpt2

-In this depository we have:
+In this depository we have the V2 version with new mathematical constraints (simplified):

 The simulation code  FGASLJ1DbarTEPS.m